-Wage and Hour Laws
+Wage & Hour Laws

-- Minimum Wage: Arizona law and the federal Fair Labor Standards Act (FLSA) have wage and hour laws in place that employers must follow, including minimum wage, overtime compensation, and other wage protections.
+- Minimum wage: Arizona law and the federal Fair Labor Standards Act (FLSA) have wage and hour laws in place that employers must follow, including minimum wage, overtime compensation, and other wage protections.
 Federal, state, and local laws may designate different minimum wage rates, and employers must pay whichever is highest.
-For example, Arizona has a set minimum wage of $11.00, which is higher than the federal of $7.25, so employers in Arizona must pay the state’s minimum wage rate.
+For example, Arizona has a set minimum wage of $12.15, which is higher than the federal of $7.25, so employers in Arizona must pay the state’s minimum wage rate.

-- Overtime: The FLSA and Arizona law state that employees will earn a pay rate of time and a half when they work more than 40 hours in a work week.
-However, there are employees who are exempt from earning overtime wages, for example a salaried manager.
+- Overtime: The FLSA and Arizona law state that employees will earn a pay rate of time-and-a-half when they work more than 40 hours in a work week.
+However, there are employees who are exempt from earning overtime wages, for example, a salaried manager.